Virginia Beach Department of Emergency Medical Services: 2019 Courthouse Shooting

 On May 31, 2019, a disgruntled employee shot and killed 12 people and injured 4 in a workplace shooting at the Princess Anne Courthouse complex, located in the city of Virginia Beach and within the Princess Anne Courthouse Volunteer Rescue Squad's first due response area.
-Within minutes of the first report, ambulances were staged at the Courthouse fire station and multiple units including ambulances and EMS vehicles from Norfolk, U.S. military bases and other local areas were backfilling Va Beach EMS stations along with initiation of a Mass Casualty Incident.
+Within minutes of the first report, ambulances were staged at the Courthouse fire station and multiple units including ambulances and EMS vehicles from Norfolk, U.S. military bases and other local areas were backfilling Virginia Beach EMS stations along with initiation of a Mass Casualty Incident.

-After the shooting, Va Beach EMS along with local organizations offered support and counselling to volunteer and paid staff.
+After the shooting, Virginia Beach EMS along with local organizations offered support and counselling to volunteer and paid staff.
 Black ribbons were authorized to be worn on city IDs and over uniform badges. #VBStrong stickers were added to many public safety vehicles, including ambulances.
-Today, the Va Beach EMS department offers training on their response to new members as well as local public safety agencies to share lessons learned.
+Today, the Virginia Beach EMS department offers training on their response to new members as well as local public safety agencies to share lessons learned.

 Divisions

 Virginia Beach EMS maintains an Operations Division and an Administrative Division to support the daily emergency medical operations across the City and its Departments.
-Chief Edward Brazle serves as the current Chief Operating Officer of the department.
+Chief Jason Stroud serves as the current Chief Operating Officer of the department.

 Operations Division

 The Operations Division is responsible for the daily operations department wide, as well as the various Special Operations Teams.
-Career paramedics primarily staff Advanced Life Support quick response zone cars, but can staff ambulances when needed.
-Volunteers may be assigned to ambulances or zone cars depending on their level of certification and the needs of the department that day.
-Career operations staff are assigned to one of 8 shifts which work 3 days on, 3 days off for 12-hour shifts.
-Each shift is overseen by a Chief Officer (Brigade Chief or higher) who functions as the Command Duty Officer (CDO), call sign EMS Chief 10 (ECH10), and 2 Captains who supervise half of the city each (EMS-1 and EMS-2).
-EMS-3 is reserved for volunteers.
-Deputy Chief Jason Stroud commands the Operations Division.
+Career paramedics may staff either ambulances or ALS quick response vehicles, depending on the staffing needs of the shift.
+Volunteers primarily staff ambulances, however they may be assigned to staff ALS zone cars if they meet the required qualifications.
+Career operations staff are assigned to one of 4 shifts which work 3 days on, 3 days off for 12-hour shifts.
+Each shift is overseen by a Brigade Chief and 3 Captains (EMS-2, EMS-3, and EMS-4).
+An additional supervisor, EMS-1, is staffed daily during peak demand hours.
+Deputy Chief Clay Cofer commands the Operations Division.

 Special Operations

 The special operations component of the operations division is primarily staffed by volunteers and functions as an adjunct to general pre-hospital operations.
-Current Special Operation Teams include the Bike Team, Marine Rescue Team, Search & Rescue Team, SWAT Medic Team, Squad Truck Team, Duty Field Supervisor Team & the Special Response MCI Team.
+Current Special Operation Teams include the Bike Team, Marine Rescue Team, Marine Medic Team, SWAT Medic Team, Civil Disturbance Response Team, and the Special Response MCI Team.